Twice-cooked pork (回锅肉) is one dish that I regularly order in Chinese restaurants. After much procrastination, I finally decided to make it at home.

 Coarsely chop two tablespoons of garlic and ginger.
 We will use these aromatics to saute the seasonings.

 You also need some vegetables to stir fry with the pork.
 The most common vegetable is garlic sprouts (蒜苗).
-However, it may not be readily available outside Asia, and therefore you can use leek, scallions, red chilies, and bell peppers as the alternatives.
+However, it may not be readily available outside Asia, and therefore you can use leek, scallions (spring onion), red chilies, red bell peppers, chili peppers as alternatives.

-Cut the garlic sprouts or leak into 5 cm sections.
-For the red chilies and bell peppers, cut them into 3 to 4 cm squares.
+Cut the garlic sprouts or leek into 5 cm sections and 3 to 4 cm squares for the red chilies and bell peppers.

 4. Pan-fried or deep-fried the pork slices

 Heat some oil in a pan.
 You can either use a pan or a wok to pan-fry the pork since it does not require very high heat.
 The cooking oil required should be minimal since more oil will render from the fat during pan-frying.